ebolyen/4cscc-lab-manual-microbit-makecode/book/_build/html/_sources/lessons/lesson-03-leds/04-lesson-05-complete-incomplete-circuits.md

 ## Complete Circuit

-A **complete circuit** is like a full loop or pathway that allows electricity to flow from a power source through various lights, motors, or components (like and back to the power source.
+A **complete circuit** is like a full loop or pathway that allows electricity to flow from a power source through various lights, motors, or components (like and back to the power source).
 Imagine it as a circle where the electricity can travel around and around without any breaks.
 For example, if you connect a power source to a LED with wires in a complete loop, the LED will light up.

 Here are some examples of complete circuits: